Association of stool microbial profile with short-term outcome in infants with biliary atresia after Kasai Portoenterostomy.

-Dr Vandana Jain of King’s College Hospital, London discusses her research and what it means for the future of treating childhood liver disease.
+Dr Vandana Jain of King’s College London shared updates on her research project with CLDF and what it means for the future of treating biliary atresia.

 Biliary Atresia is a liver disease that presents in babies, involving the blockage of bile ducts, associated with life-long complications.
 A surgical procedure, called the Kasai, is needed to try and unblock these ducts.
 However, a large proportion of patients still have complications and require a liver transplant.
 Despite plenty of ongoing research into this condition, no treatment/medication has managed to reduce the rate of complications or the number of liver transplants.